Buffalo Chicken Stuffed Spaghetti Squash

 Once the chicken is done cooking and the sauce is thickened slightly, remove it from the heat.

-• Fluff the spaghetti squash with two forks.
-Either serve in the squash boats or diced the spaghetti squash into bowls.
+• Assemble the stuffed spaghetti squash boats: Fluff the spaghetti squash with two forks.
+Either serve in the squash boats or divide the spaghetti squash strands into bowls.

 Notes